sonic-net/SONiC/doc/qos/SONiC_ROCEv2_support.md

 # 9 Unit Test

 The unit-test for this feature will include:
-#### Configuration via CLI
+#### 9.1 Configuration via CLI
-1) Initialize buffer settings to populate various buffer tables and make sure all the tables are populated.
+1) Initialize buffer settings to populate various buffer tables and make sure all the tables are populated.\
-2) Remove buffer settings and check whether all the default tables are removed
+2) Remove buffer settings and check whether all the default tables are removed \
-3) Create buffer pool (type ingress & egress) and check the config-DB
+3) Create buffer pool (type ingress & egress) and check the config-DB \
-4) Remove buffer pool and verify that buffer pool entry is not present in the config-DB
+4) Remove buffer pool and verify that buffer pool entry is not present in the config-DB \
-5) Create
+5) Disable default buffer profile under interface and verify that default lossless profile based on able length and speed is not created.

-#### Configuration via gNMI
+#### 9.2 Configuration via gNMI

 Same test as CLI configuration Test but using gNMI request.
 Additional tests will be done to set buffer configuration at different levels of Yang models.

-#### Get configuration via gNMI
+#### 9.3 Get configuration via gNMI

 Same as CLI show test but with gNMI request, will verify the JSON response is correct.
 Additional tests will be done to get buffer configuration and buffer states at different levels of Yang models.

-#### Configuration via REST (POST/PUT/PATCH)
+#### 9.4 Configuration via REST (POST/PUT/PATCH)

 Same test as CLI configuration Test but using REST POST request Additional tests will be done to set buffer configuration at different levels of Yang models.